Skip to content

 Selection sort

 Iterates through the list to find the smallest (or highest) value.
-Swaps its position with the first element.
-Then redo this starting from index 1.
-And repeat.
+Swaps its position with the first (or last) element.
+Then redo this starting for the remaining indices.
+An improved version of bubble sort.

 def selection_sort(arr):